duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 Our `handle` function accomplishes three things:

-1. Filter for queries that can be acted upon
+1. Filters for queries that can be acted upon
-2. Calculate the greatest common factors
+2. Actually calculates the greatest common factors
-3. Display the result
+3. Decides how to display the result

-Step 1 is to return immediately *unless* we have two or more numbers to calculate:
+Step 1 is to return immediately *unless* we have two or more numbers to calculate.
+Copy the following line into the top of the function:

 ```perl
 handle remainder => sub {